doridori/doridori.github.io/_posts/2015-04-03-Android-Architecture-Dynamo.md

 # 1. State

-Most apps and views are *state-based* however the speggetti-level that captures the state logic is generally very high.
+Most apps and views are *state-based* however the spaghetti-level that captures the state logic is generally very high.

 # 2. Asynchronous code